shane-et-al/slides-data/_posts/2014-1-1-2-overview.md

 - How do we get data from the Internet?
 - What kind of data is easy to get and what kind is hard?

-## What this talk is not about

-We only have a short time today, so a lot of this will be more of a demo than a tutorial.

 <aside markdown="1" class="notes">
 Web scraping is a technical method that covers a specific way to get data from the Web, but most people probably don't think of it
 What is data and kinds of data: how do we think of data?
 How is data organized?
 What are some common data formats?